viktorferenczi/Edison-Web-Exam-Codecool/README.md

 ----

 ///
-Project idea from Tesla car builder, all images from Tesla
+Project idea from Tesla car builder, all contents from Tesla
 ///

-Edison is an e-car project, based on Tesla.
-In this site you can build your own Edison with shipping service.
+Edison is an e-car project.
+In this site you can build your own Edison(Tesla obviously) with shipping service.

 There are 4 base models: Model S, Model X, Model Y, and Model 3.

-Logged in users can order Edison models, Admins can add new models to the site.
+Logged in users can order models, Admins can add new models to the site.